GokayToga/Aviation-Database/README.md

 # Aviation-Database
-This is an web app project for Aviation Database Management
+This is a web app project for Aviation Database Management